Fruits Zipper: 2022–present: Debut and TikTok success

 Their tenth digital single, "Hapi Choco", was released on February 1, 2023.
 They embarked on their first tour in February.
 On April 5, they held their first overseas concert in Taiwan.
-On May 4, their eleventh digital single, "Chō Medetai Song ～Konnani Shiawasede Īnokana?～", was released.
+On May 4, their eleventh digital single, "Chō Medetai Song ～Konna ni Shiawase de Ii no ka na?～", was released.
 On August 4, they released their twelfth digital single, "Pure in the World".
 They embarked on their first national tour in September.
-Their viral digital single "Watashi no Ichiban Kawaī tokoro" was re-released on September 13 as Fruits Zipper's first maxi-single.
+Their viral digital single "Watashi no Ichiban Kawaii tokoro" was re-released on September 13 as Fruits Zipper's first maxi-single.
 On October 4, they released their thirteenth digital single, "Co-Kosei", followed by their fourteenth digital single, "Kimikoi", on October 29.
 In December, they won the New Artist Award at the 65th Japan Record Awards.

 On April 10, 2024, they released their first album New Kawaii.
 On May 18 and 19, they held their second anniversary concerts at the Nippon Budokan.
 They released their second maxi-single, "New Kawaii / Fruits Basket", on September 18.
 In December, they won the Excellent Work Award for their song "New Kawaii" at the 66th Japan Record Awards.

 They released their fifteenth digital single, "Kagami", on January 17, 2025.